elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 If the path given to `File.read/1` exists, it returns a tuple with the atom `:ok` as the first element and the file contents as the second.
 Otherwise, it returns a tuple with `:error` and the error description.

 Most of the time, Elixir is going to guide you to do the right thing.
-For example, there is a `elem/2` function to access a tuple item but there is no built-in equivalent for lists:
+For example, there is an `elem/2` function to access a tuple item but there is no built-in equivalent for lists:

 ```iex
 iex> tuple = {:ok, "hello"}